dethegeek/customfields/README.md

 # GLPI Custom fields plugin

+### Latest news

+Further development will now be committed on the official repository of the plugin.

+To download the latest development version, report bug, ask for new feature, or contribute, please go to the Forge : https://forge.indepnet.net/projects/customfields

 ## Introduction

 This plugin enables the management of custom fields for GLPI objects and is